Muir Woods National Monument: Ecosystem

-The Muir Woods National Monument is an old-growth coastal redwood forest.
-Due to its proximity to the Pacific Ocean, the forest is regularly shrouded in a coastal marine layer fog, contributing to a wet environment that encourages vigorous plant growth.
-The fog is also vital for the growth of the redwoods as they use moisture from the fog during droughty seasons, in particular the dry summer.
+The Muir Woods National Monument is an old-growth coastal redwood forest in a canyon situated on the western slope of Mount Tamalpais, which rises to 2,571 feet.
+Because it faces and is in close proximity to the Pacific Ocean, the forest is regularly shrouded in a thick, coastal marine layer fog in the summer, contributing to a wet environment that encourages vigorous plant growth.
+The fog is also vital for the growth of the redwoods as they use moisture from the fog during drought seasons, particularly during dry summers.
+During the winter, substantial rainfall soaks the ground, creating the damp environment these trees prefer, as they naturally flourish near rivers and streams.

 Climate

-The monument is cool and moist the year round with average daytime temperatures between 40 and 70 degrees Fahrenheit (4 to 21 °C).
-Rainfall is heavy during the winter and summers are almost completely dry with the exception of fog drip caused by the fog passing through the trees.
+The monument remains cool and moist year-round with daytime temperatures averaging between 40 and 70 degrees Fahrenheit (4 to 21 °C).
+Rainfall is heavy during the winter, and summers are almost completely dry, with the exception of fog drip caused by the fog passing through the trees.
 Annual precipitation in the park ranges from 39.4 inches (1,000 mm) in the lower valley to 47.2 inches (1,200 mm) higher up in the mountain slopes.

 Soils and bedrock

-The redwoods grow on brown humus-rich loam which may be gravelly, stony or somewhat sandy.
+The redwoods grow on brown humus-rich loam, which may be gravelly, stony or, somewhat sandy.
 This soil has been assigned to the Centissima series, which is always found on sloping ground.
-It is well drained, moderately deep, and slightly to moderately acidic.
+It is well-drained, moderately deep, and slightly to moderately acidic.

 It has developed from a mélange in the Franciscan Formation.
 More open areas of the park have shallow gravelly loam of the Barnabe series, or deep hard loam of the Cronkhite series.

 History

-One hundred fifty million years ago ancestors of redwood and sequoia trees grew throughout the United States.
-Today, the Sequoia sempervirens can be found only in a narrow, cool coastal belt from Monterey County, California, in the south to Oregon in the north.

-Before the logging industry came to California, there were an estimated 2 million acres (8,000 km2) of old growth forest containing redwoods growing in a narrow strip along the coast.

-By the early 20th century, most of these forests had been cut down.
-Just north of the San Francisco Bay, one valley named Redwood Canyon remained uncut, mainly due to its relative inaccessibility.
+Background

+The first fossils of Sequoia sempervirens, also known as Coast Redwood, can be traced back to the Jurassic period, more than 200 million years ago.
+Redwood forests grew throughout the Northern Hemisphere.
+Before commercial logging began in the mid-nineteenth century as a result of the Gold Rush, redwood forests occurred naturally, covering an estimated 2000000 acre extending from Oregon in the north to south of Big Sur in Monterey County, California.
+By 2023, only 5% of the historic range of old-growth along the coast remains, shrunk to a strip of 450 miles along the coast.
+Trees in the coast redwood forests are young.